Tickets on sale now.

 0800 111 999

 “Here for a good time, not a long time” might well be the motto of Don Giovanni, opera’s greatest anti-hero.
 A thoroughly hedonistic womaniser, he will stop at nothing – even murder – in the pursuit of pleasure.

 Mozart’s liveliest, most extreme and most romantic music draws the image of a human being who knows that his existence is not infinite, and therefore wants to make the most of his time on earth.

-Accompanied by the Christchurch Symphony Orchestra
+Accompanied by the Auckland Philharmonia Orchestra and Orchestra Wellington.

-Featuring the Chapman Tripp Opera Chorus.
+With the Chapman Tripp Opera Chorus.